prajwal-longia/Heart-Failure-Prediction/README.md

 1. Install the required libraries using: pip install -r requirements.txt

-2.Run test.ipynb notebook in Jupyter or VS Code.
+2. Run test.ipynb notebook in Jupyter or VS Code.